snap-stanford/ogb-web/_docs/datasets/linkprop.md

 ### Dataset `ogbl-collab` ([Leaderboard](../leader_linkprop/#ogbl-collab)):

-**Graph:** The dataseto `gbl-collab` is an undirected %multi- graph, representing a subset of the collaboration network between authors indexed by MAG.
+**Graph:** The dataset `ogbl-collab` is an undirected graph, representing a subset of the collaboration network between authors indexed by MAG.
 Each node represents an author and edges indicate the collaboration between authors.
 All nodes come with 128-dimensional features, obtained by averaging the word embeddings of papers that are published by the authors.
 All edges are associated with two meta-information: the year and the edge weight, representing the number of co-authored papers published in that year.
 The graph can be viewed as a dynamic multi-graph since there can be multiple edges between two nodes if they collaborate in more than one year.